Naguissa/DebugUtils/README.md

  - DEBUG - Define it to activate debug; if not defined all debug code is removed
  - DEBUGUTILS_DEV - Define it to use a custom device.
- - DEBUGUTILS_SOFWARESERIAL - If DEBUGUTILS_DEV is not defined it tells debug library to use SoftwareSerial device
+ - DEBUGUTILS_SOFWARESERIAL - If DEBUGUTILS_DEV is not defined it tells debug library to use SoftwareSerial device.
+You must include <SoftwareSerial.h> in main program BEFORE including this library.
  - DEBUGUTILS_RX - When usking SoftwareSerial, it mermits you to specify RX pin (default: 10)
  - DEBUGUTILS_TX - When usking SoftwareSerial, it mermits you to specify TX pin (default: 11)
  - DEBUGUTILS_BAUDS - Set baud rate of device (default: 9600, very slow)

-				#ifndef SoftwareSerial_h
-					#error "You need to include SoftwareSerial in your project in order to use it: #include <SoftwareSerial.h>"
-				#endif

 ## Methods ##